AlbertDaYoungYT/Project0Z/README.md

 - [x] KCP Real-Time Protocol Setup.
 - [x] CouchDB Integration.
 - [x] Redis Integration.
+- [x] Core Frameworks for testing and development.
+- [ ] Core Authentication and Session Framework.
 - [ ] Implementing Easy Testing for each file.
-- [ ] Core Frameworks for testing and development.
-- [ ] Core Authentication and Session Framework.
 - [ ] IP Banning and other Anticheat measures.
 - [ ] Player Movement and Sector Interaction.
 - [ ] Loadout, Abilities, and Item System.